 President and FounderCompany: The Winters Group, Inc.

 Mary-Frances Winters, founder and CEO of The Winters Group, Inc., a 34-year-old global organization development and diversity and inclusion consulting firm, truly believes that diversity and inclusion work is her “passion and calling.”
-Dubbed a thought leader in the field, for the past three decades she has impacted more than hundreds of organizations and thousands of individuals with her thought-provoking message, and her approach to diversity and inclusion.
-Mary-Frances is a master strategist with experience in strategic planning, change management, diversity, organization development, training and facilitation, systems thinking and qualitative and quantitative research methods.
-She has extensive experience in working with senior leadership teams to drive organizational change.
+Dubbed a thought leader in the field, for the past three decades she has impacted hundreds of organizations and thousands of individuals with her thought-provoking message, and her approach to diversity and inclusion.
+Mary-Frances is a master strategist with experience in strategic planning, change management, diversity, organization development, training and facilitation, systems thinking, and qualitative and quantitative research methods.

-Among her many awards and distinctions, Mary-Frances was named a diversity pioneer by Profiles in Diversity Journal in August 2007 and most recently received the Winds of Change award from The Forum on Workplace Inclusion in 2016.
-She was also featured in Forbes June 2016 publication, which honored some of the D.C. metro area’s most powerful women.
-She has served as a torch bearer for the Olympics and has previously been recognized as an Athena Award winner from the Chamber of Commerce for her contributions to women and the community.
+Among her awards and distinctions, she was named a diversity pioneer by Profiles in Diversity Journal in August 2007 and received the Winds of Change award from The Forum on Workplace Inclusion in 2016.
+Mary-Frances was featured in the Forbes June 2016 publication, which honored some of the Washington, D.C., metro area’s most powerful women.

-Mary-Frances is the author of four books: “We Can’t Talk about That at Work!: How to Talk about Race, Religion, Politics, and Other Polarizing Topics” (2017), “Only Wet Babies Like Change: Workplace Wisdom for Baby Boomers,” “Inclusion Starts With ‘I’,” and “CEOs Who Get It: Diversity Leadership from the Heart and Soul.”
-She also authored a chapter in the book, “Diversity at Work: The Practice of Inclusion” (2013) and numerous articles.
+Mary-Frances is the author of four books: “We Can’t Talk about That at Work!: How to Talk about Race, Religion, Politics, and Other Polarizing Topics” (2017); “Only Wet Babies Like Change: Workplace Wisdom for Baby Boomers”; “Inclusion Starts With ‘I’”; and “CEOs Who Get It—Diversity Leadership From the Heart and Soul.”